rafaloz/ALSPAC_BA/README.md

 The project was built on python 3.10 using the dependencies described at requirements.txt.
 If problems with infoselect appear, download the package at https://github.com/felipemaiapolo/infoselect?tab=readme-ov-file modify setup.py to use scikit-learn instead of sklearn.

 The scripts generate the results shown in the paper.
-IDs are ofuscated for privacy reasons.
+IDs are obfuscated for privacy reasons.
 Data is already preprocessed.

 Read the paper at: